RunestoneInteractive/RunestoneServer/README.rst

     * parsonsproblem  -- drag and drop blocks of code to complete a simple programming assignment
     * datafile -- create datafiles for activecode

-* How to write your own extension for runestone interactive
+* How to write your own extension for Runestone Interactive

 Creating Your Own Textbook
 --------------------------

-To find instructions on using the Runestone Tools to create your own interactive textbook, see the file in this directory README_new_book.rst.
+To find instructions on using the Runestone Tools to create your own interactive textbook, see the file in this directory named README_new_book.rst.

 Browser Notes